Venice is filled with incredible history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 – Contributed by Pamela of The Directionally Challenged Traveler

-22. Tour the Basilica di Santa Maria della Salute
+22. Basilica di Santa Maria della Salute

 With its iconic dome and Titian altarpiece, the Basilica di Santa Maria della Salute is a must-see for art lovers – and a jewel in the city’s skyline.